cloudacademypilot/mlops-with-azure-machine-learning/steps/5_working-with-environments-in-github-actions/documentation.md

 To implement environments when working with machine learning models, you can use a platform like GitHub.
 To automate tasks that need to run in separate environments, you'll need to:

-- Set up the environments in GitHub.
+- Set up the environments in GitHub: You can create secrets for each environments if you're using different Azure ML workspaces for development and production.
+But since we are using only one workspace, we will use same secret we created in ```step 2```.
 - Use the environments in GitHub Actions.
 - Add approvals to assign required reviewers.